jackfranklin/the-refactoring-tales/chapters/1-tabs.md

 };
 ```

+The first part of the function deals with the case where there is a fragment identifier in the URL.
+For example, if someone visits `mysite.com/#tab2`, they should have tab 2 active when they load the page.
+The second part deals with a user clicking on a tab, and updating the content accordingly.

 To help you put this together, here is the HTML that the code is applied to.
-We won't be looking at the HTML here, just the code, but this will help with picturing how it all works.

 ```javascript
 <div class="tabs">